brittbowers/brittsbits-bytes/site/content/post/grad_desc.md

         grad = (x_np, diff_np)
     return grad
 ```
 What's happening here is that I'm grabbing the difference between every point around my given point (x1,x2) and my given point + the step size I instantiated (here it is 1).
-Then I'll find the minimum of these 4 differences (the maximum negative gradient) and return the direction (x1+step,x2+step) and magnitude (difference) associated.
+Then I'll find the maximum of these 4 differences and return the direction (x1+step,x2+step) and magnitude (difference) associated.

 Let's take a look at the minimizing function: